 The confidentiality by Basic Access Control is a mandatory security feature that shall be implemented by the TOE, too.
 Nevertheless this is not explicitly covered by this ST as there are known weaknesses in the quality (i.e. entropy) of the BAC keys generated by the environment.
-Therefore, the MRTD has additionally to fulfil the 'Common Criteria Protection Profile Machine Readable Travel Document with "ICAO Application", Basic Access Control' [PP-BAC-MRTD].
-Due to the fact that [PP-BAC-MRTD]

-aemalto× Reference D1278599 Release 1.1p (Printed copy not controlled: verify the version before using) gemalto Classification Level Public Pages 92 does only consider extended basic attack potential to the Basic Access Control Mechanism (i.e. AVA_VAN.3) the MRTD has been evaluated and certified separately according to [ST-BAC], claiming [PP-BAC-MRTD].
+Therefore, the MRTD has alto Reference D1384181 Release (Printed copy not contr version before using) 1.1p rolled: verify the alu Classification Level Public Pages 90 additionally to fulfil the 'Common Criteria Protection Profile Machine Readable Travel Document with "ICAO Application", Basic Access Control' [PP-BAC-MRTD].
+Due to the fact that [PP-BAC-MRTD] does only consider extended basic attack potential to the Basic Access Control Mechanism (i.e. AVA_VAN.3) the MRTD has been evaluated and certified separately according to [ST-BAC], claiming [PP-BAC-MRTD].